 Socially, your teen is more reliant on peer relationships and less dependent on you.
 They can now maintain stable relationships with adults and peers.
 While they’re more likely to have friends of the opposite sex, same-sex friendships will be more common.
 Their peers will influence them strongly in everything from their dress style to their interests and behavior.

-Socially, your child is more reliant on peer relationships and less dependent on you.
-They can maintain stable relationships with adults and peers and, while they’re more likely to have friends of the opposite sex, same-sex friendships will be more common.
-Their peers will influence them strongly in everything from the way they dress to their interests and behaviour.
-They’ll test the boundaries, but this will decrease as they get older and start to really experience more of the independence they’ve been aiming for over the last few years though they’ll likely complain you’re interfering too much.
-You may have some challenging conversations about morals and privileges especially as they realise that adults aren’t perfect.
-They’re prone to the odd bout of childish behavior particularly if they’re under stress.
+Kids in this age group will test boundaries, but this will decrease as they get older and experience more of the independence they’ve been aiming for over the last few years (though they’ll likely complain you’re interfering too much).
+You may have some challenging conversations about morals and privileges, especially as they realize that adults aren’t perfect.
+They’re prone to the odd bout of childish behavior, particularly if they’re under stress.

-Both genders will be more concerned about how attractive they are to others and their interest in sex will increase, so now would be a good time to have “the talk” if you haven’t already done so.
-Both boys and girls continue growing though this slows down as they approach 16.
-You’ll notice an improvement in their motor skills and they should have little difficulty tackling even the trickiest physical tasks.
+Both genders will be more concerned at this stage about how attractive they are to others, and their interest in sex will increase.
+Now would be an appropriate time to have “the talk” with your teen if you haven’t already done so.
+Both boys and girls will continue growing, though this slows down as they approach age 16.
+You’ll notice an improvement in their motor skills, and they should have little difficulty tackling even the trickiest physical tasks.